SchneiderInfosystems/FB4D/README.md

 This log informs about interface changes and important library enhancements that need the attention of users of this library.

-- March 23, 2021: New _IFirebaseStorage.GetAndDownload_ method in order to simplify the download from the storage and prepare the upcomming cache for storage objects.
+- March 26, 2021: New optional cache to accelerate the repeated access to storage objects.
+Additional _IFirebaseStorage.GetAndDownload_ method in order to simplify the download from the storage.
+[See more details](https://github.com/SchneiderInfosystems/FB4D/wiki/FB4D-Reference-IFirebaseStorage#optional-cache-for-storage-objects)
-- March 12, 2021: New option in _FB4D.SelfRegistrationFra_ framework to support enter display name and upload profile image when registering a new user.
+- March 12, 2021: New option in _FB4D.SelfRegistrationFra_ framework to support enter display name and upload profile image when registering a new user. [see more details](https://github.com/SchneiderInfosystems/FB4D/wiki/Self-Registration-Workflow#optional-user-profile-image)
 - March 8, 2021: Real Time Database creation has changed within the Firebase Console.
 The Firebase ID is no longer sufficient to access newly created RT DBs.
 A Firebase URL is now required, which can also include the server location.
 [See more details](https://github.com/SchneiderInfosystems/FB4D/wiki/FB4D-Reference-IRealTimeDB#create-an-instance-for-the-interface-irealtimedb).
 - March 5, 2021: A new listener detects changes within the Firestore Database without pooling.
 [See more details](https://github.com/SchneiderInfosystems/FB4D/wiki/FB4D-Reference-IFirestoreDatabase#firestore-listener).